How can we reduce the carbon footprint of our food?

 Global meat consumption balance sheet

-While meat consumption is decreasing in France, it continues to increase globally.
-The Asian continent now consumes almost half of the world’s production.
+While meat consumption is decreasing in Europe, it continues to increase globally: the Asian continent now consumes almost half of the world’s production.

 The Data Visualization presented by the website Our Word in Data using FAO data shows us the evolution of global meat consumption.